 - Provides live chat support and a personal manager.

-- The ad network operates in nearly the entire world.
+- The ad network operates in nearly every country.

-- Automated weekly payouts with popular payment methods (PayPal, Webmoney, Paxum, Wire, and Crypto).
+- Automated weekly payouts with popular payment methods.

 - An attractive UI with key performance metrics (CPM/CTR, revenue, and clicks).
 You can filter traffic by domain, country, browser, OS, device, or location.